helapie/Unofficial-Ink-Ribbon-Compendium-MYZ/README.md

 Local Disk C > Users > select (name you use) > appdata > local > foundryvtt > data > worlds > select (world name) >

+   (Reminder the following instructions are about adding into NEW worlds that you haven't already put work in.)
 Replace what you want with the updated content in the subfolders in the 'data' folder and make sure you keep your own original 'users' folder.
+      (If you're wanting to add to an already pre-existing World you worked hard on, then never replace existing folders.
+Just add the content individually, so you keep everything.)

 Add the 'packs folder',
 and all the images, world cover image, and pdfs which do not go into any sub folders.